-This data release provides gridded population estimates (spatial resolution of 3 arcseconds, approximately 100 m grid cells) for Maniema province in the Democratic Republic of Congo (DRC), along with estimates of the number of people belonging to various age-sex groups.
-The project team used the Pre-Distribution Registration Survey (PDRS) data from the National Malaria Control Programme (PNLP) collected as part of anti-malarial campaigns in the Democratic Republic of the Congo for 2022, settlement footprint and geospatial covariates to model and estimate population numbers at grid cell level using a Bayesian statistical hierarchical modelling framework.
+This data release provides gridded population estimates (spatial resolution of 3 arcseconds, approximately 100-metre grid cells) for Maniema province in the Democratic Republic of Congo (DRC), along with estimates of the number of people belonging to various age-sex groups.
+The project team used the Pre-Distribution Registration Survey (PDRS) data from the National Malaria Control Programme (PNLP) collected as part of anti-malarial campaigns in the DRC for 2022, settlement extent and geospatial covariates to model and estimate population numbers at grid cell level using a Bayesian statistical hierarchical modelling framework.
 The approach facilitated simultaneous accounting for the multiple levels of variability within the data.
 It also allowed the quantification of uncertainties in parameter estimates.
-These modelbased population estimates can be considered as most accurately representing the year 2022.
+These model-based population estimates can be considered as most accurately representing the year 2022.
 This time period corresponds to the PDRS survey date for Maniema.
 Although the methods were robust enough to explicitly account for key random biases within the datasets, it is noted that systematic biases, which may arise from sources other than random errors within the observed data collection process, are most likely to remain.

 These data were produced by the WorldPop Research Group at the University of Southampton.
-This work was part of the GRID3 - Phase 2 Scaling project, with funding from the Bill and Melinda Gates Foundation (INV-044979).
-Project partners included the GRID3 Inc., the Center for International Earth Science Information Network (CIESIN) in the Earth Institute at Columbia University and WorldPop at the University of Southampton.
+This work was part of the GRID3 - Phase 2 Scaling project, with funding from the Gates Foundation (INV-044979).
+Project partners included GRID3 Inc, the Center for Integrated Earth System Information (CIESIN) within the Columbia Climate School at Columbia University, and WorldPop at the University of Southampton.
 The final statistical modelling was designed, developed, and implemented by Chris Nnanatu.
 Data processing was done by Ortis Yankey and Amy Bonnie with additional support from Tom Abbott and Heather Chamberlain.
 Project oversight was done by Attila Lazar and Andy Tatem.
 The PDRS data from the malaria insecticide treated net (ITN) distribution campaigns was collected, processed, anonymised and shared by the PNLP and its implementing partners.
-The settlement footprint data was prepared and shared by CIESIN
+The settlement extent data was prepared and shared by CIESIN (2024).
+The data has been clipped to Grid3-CIESIN health area extent (CIESIN, 2025)

 The authors followed rigorous procedures designed to ensure that the used data, the applied method and thus the results are appropriate and of reasonable quality.
-If users encounter apparent errors or misstatements, they should contact WorldPop at release@worldpop.org.
+If users encounter apparent errors or misstatements, they should contact WorldPop at release @worldpop.org.